Remarks on the existence of minimal models of log canonical generalized pairs: Introduction

 \begin{corA}[= Corollary \ref{cor:Hash20d_3.10}] Let $(X,B+M)$ be an NQC log canonical generalized pair.
 Assume that $K_X+B+M$ is pseudo-effective and log abundant with respect to $(X,B+M)$.
 Assume, moreover, that the stable base locus of $K_X+B+M$ does not contain the center of any divisorial valuation $ P $ over $X$ such that $ a(P,X,B+M) < 0 $.
 Then $(X,B+M)$ has a minimal model which is log abundant. \end{corA}

 We conclude the introduction by commenting briefly on the previous two corollaries, beginning with Corollary \ref{cor:Hash20d_3.13+3.12_intro}.
-Observe that the $\dim X = 5$ case of Corollary \ref{cor:Hash20d_3.13+3.12_intro} is a special case of Corollary \ref{cor:maincor_intro}(iii) and then the condition $\llcorner B \lrcorner =0$ is actually redundant.
-On the other hand, the $\dim X = 6$ case of Corollary \ref{cor:Hash20d_3.13+3.12_intro} is new, cf.\ \cite[Corollary 1.6]{Hash20d}.
-Now, regarding the proof of Corollary \ref{cor:Hash20d_3.13+3.12_intro}, note that one of its main ingredients is \cite[Theorem 3.14]{Hash22a}.
-Hashizume's theorem, together with Theorem \ref{thm:mainthm_intro}, imply that an NQC klt generalized pair $(X,B+M)$ such that $K_X+B+M$ is pseudo-effective and abundant has a minimal model $(X',B'+M')$, which is also (klt and) abundant.
-If, moreover, all divisors involved have rational coefficients, then it follows from \cite[Theorem 2]{Chaud22b} that $(X',B'+M')$ is actually a \emph{good} minimal model of $(X,B+M)$.
-In particular, NQC klt generalized pairs \emph{of general type} with rational coefficients have good minimal models; see also Theorem \ref{thm:EMM_general_type} for a more general version of the previous result, which follows readily from \cite{BCHM10}.
+First, observe that the $\dim X = 5$ case of Corollary \ref{cor:Hash20d_3.13+3.12_intro} is a special case of Corollary \ref{cor:maincor_intro}(iii) and then the condition $\llcorner B \lrcorner =0$ is actually redundant, whereas the $\dim X = 6$ case of Corollary \ref{cor:Hash20d_3.13+3.12_intro} is new, cf.\ \cite[Corollary 1.6]{Hash20d}.
+Second, regarding the proof of Corollary \ref{cor:Hash20d_3.13+3.12_intro}, one of its main ingredients is \cite[Theorem 3.14]{Hash22a}.
+Hashizume's theorem, together with Theorem \ref{thm:mainthm_intro}, imply that an NQC klt generalized pair $(X,B+M)$ such that $K_X+B+M$ is pseudo-effective and \emph{abundant} has a minimal model $(X',B'+M')$, which is also (klt and) abundant.
+If, moreover, all divisors involved have rational coefficients, then it follows from \cite[Theorem 2]{Chaud23b} that $(X',B'+M')$ is actually a \emph{good} minimal model of $(X,B+M)$; see also \cite[First paragraph in \S 2.2.2]{LX23b}.
+In particular, klt generalized pairs \emph{of general type} with rational coefficients have good minimal models; see also Theorem \ref{thm:EMM_general_type} for a more general version of the previous result, which follows readily from \cite{BCHM10}.

 Finally, as far as Corollary \ref{cor:Hash20d_3.10_intro} is concerned, prompted by the case of usual pairs, one might expect to establish the existence of a \emph{good} minimal model of $(X,B+M)$ in the setting of Corollary \ref{cor:Hash20d_3.10_intro}.
-However, as indicated by \cite[Example 2.2]{LX22b}, this need not be true in the context of generalized pairs; in other words, the canonical divisor of a log canonical generalized pair is not necessarily semi-ample even if it is nef and log abundant.
+However, as indicated by \cite[Example 2.2]{LX23b}, this need not be true in the context of generalized pairs; in other words, the canonical divisor of a log canonical generalized pair is not necessarily semi-ample even if it is nef and log abundant.